 During the first 16 years of operations, the Court has been criticized a lot: not enough convictions, an appearance of bias because of an alleged focus on Africa (though it was mainly African states that asked the ICC for those investigations and prosecutions), inability to obtain state cooperation on important issues like the arrest of key suspects, lack of efficiency, and costs that (states say) are too high.

-President Silvia Fernández de Gurmendi, who will leave the court in March, sees four crucial points that will be important for the court’s future.
+Former ICC President Silvia Fernández de Gurmendi sees four crucial points that will be important for the court’s future.

 The Court has to become “general, non-discriminatory and non-selective”.